OpenFAST/openfast/docs/source/install/install_spack.rst

 - LAPACK libraries.
 Users should set ``BLAS_LIBRARIES`` and ``LAPACK_LIBRARIES`` appropriately for cmake if the library isn't found in standard paths.
 Use `BLASLIB` as an example when using Intel MKL.
 - For the optional C++ API, `HDF5 <https://support.hdfgroup.org/HDF5/>`__ (provided by ``HDF5_ROOT``) and `yaml-cpp <https://github.com/jbeder/yaml-cpp>`__ (provided by ``YAML_ROOT``)
+- For the optional testing framework, Python 3+ and Numpy

 Building OpenFAST Semi-Automatically Using Spack on macOS or Linux
 ---------------------------------------------------------------------